forseti-security/terraform-google-forseti/examples/upgrade_forseti_with_v5.0/tutorial.md

 If you have set the **source** path to the directory containing the module, omit the **version** variable.

 ### Region
 If you have a **region**, it will need to be split into the cloudsql_region, server_region, and client_region variables.

+**NOTE:** In order to prevent data loss to your CloudSQL database, please double check the region where your CloudSQL instance currently exists and update the **cloudsql_region** variable, accourdingly.

 Before (example):
 ```